 Freshly cut trees and hedging can often leave behind tiny wooden splinters that we wouldn’t necessarily spot until it’s too late and painfully embedded somewhere in the paw.

 Even forest walks can create risks when you consider how much natural waste is lying around with the potential to cause harm.

-And even worse, irresponsible dog owners who allow their dog of the leash can also presents a huge risk, as from personal experience, I have seen my own dog raise his paws in order to fight off an unexpected attack whilst we have been walking along on the lead, following a forest path and suddenly approached by an unknown dog.
+And even worse, irresponsible dog owners who allow their dog off the leash can also present a huge risk, as from personal experience, I have seen my own dog raise his paws to fight off an unexpected attack whilst we have been walking along on the lead, following a forest path and suddenly approached by an unknown dog.

 This can get very difficult to get free from when one dog has the advantage and the owner is nowhere to be seen.

 Dogs are curious by nature and will use their paws to explore something new or unexpected, and a chance encounter with a bee or a wasp can be horrible for a dog who doesn’t understand what’s happened to him when the pain results.